complxalgorithm/graph-data/README.md

 - [ ] Give user option to display graph as .png, .jpeg, .svg, or .pdf
 - [ ] Allow user to use data from .csv or .xls files
 - [ ] Allow user to use data that is stored in external databases (e.g. MySQL, PostgreSQL)

+# Contributing
+Contributions are more than welcome.
+Simply make a pull request for my review.
+If there are any issues with or suggestions for the program that you may have, create an issue for my review.

 # Copyright
 &copy; 2023 [Stephen C. Sanders](https://stephensanders.me).
 Licensed under the <a href="https://github.com/complxalgorithm/graph_data/blob/master/LICENSE">MIT License</a>.